 Here are a few tips on how to cut it that you might find helpful:

-- If you want to create perfect looking squares, then you might want to remove a thin slice all around the dish.
+- If you want to create perfect-looking squares, then you might want to remove a thin slice all around the dish.
 This will set beautiful sharp edges.

-- To help not break the chocolate while cutting the squares, you can run your knife under super hot water for a few seconds, then dry it with a towel and then, cut right away while the knife is still hot.
+- To help not break the chocolate while cutting the squares, you can run your knife under super warm water for a few seconds, then dry it with a towel and then, cut right away while the knife is still hot.
 It melts the chocolate just a teeny tiny bit while cutting, which helps have sharper cuts.

 Tips when making a vegan millionaire shortbread